 - Full body stretch: Lift arms over head and reach upward

-- Sitting twist: Sitting anywhere, engage back muscles by lifting head upward, inhale and twist by looking over one shoulder, holding and breathing a few times, and then the other side
+- Sitting twist: Sitting anywhere, engage back muscles by lifting head upward, inhale and twist by looking over one shoulder, holding and breathing a few times, and then the other side.
+A similar option to this lie on your back for a supine twist – lying on your back and dropping knees over to one side, as you look in the oppside direction.

 - Ball pose: Lie down on the floor, bring your knees into your chest and gently roll side to side, forward and back.
 This gently pushes on pressure points like you would a massage.